karlmutch/duat/README.md

-# Developer utilities and tools (duat)
+# Developer utilities and tools (duat)   Alpha

-Version : <repo-version>0.1.4</repo-version>
+Version : <repo-version>0.2.0-09-image-promotion-1exdHI</repo-version>

-duat is intended for use by developers implementing workflows operating on common software artifacts such as git branches and tags, semantic versioning, and docker image delivery.  duat is a work in progress experiment in using Go across the entire software lifecycle removing scripting and other DSLs typically used for building, releasing, and finally deploying software.
+duat is a set of tools useful for automating workflows operating on common software artifacts such as git branches and tags, semantic versioning, and docker image delivery.  duat is a work in progress experiment in using Go to manage the entire software lifecycle removing scripting and other DSLs typically used for building, releasing, and finally deploying software.

-This repository delivers tools, and go import packages for handling meta data and artifacts associated with software development activities.
+This repository also delivers go import packages for handling meta data and artifacts associated with software development activities.

-duat is highly opinionated about naming of docker images, and semantic versioning.  duat provides tools and assistance but intentionally does not impose and end-to-end automation solution for CI/CD.
+duat make assumptions about naming of docker images, and semantic versioning.  duat provides tools and assistance, but intentionally does not impose and end-to-end automation solution, for CI/CD.

-# Motivating use-cases

-A user of duat wishes to develop and build software producing distinct tagged docker images for every build and, clean up built docker images of previous development versions as development progresses.

-A user wishes to deliver software packaged using docker images to a public repository.

-A user wishes to deploy software into an Istio or other k8s based service mesh.

-Many existing cloud based platforms exist today to help with activities such as these.
-This has led to divided islands of functionality, such as Travis, that require integration so that credentials and other artifacts released to workflows can be shared between these platform.
-This integration falls to the developer and users and is time consuming and complex.  duat builds upon the observation that many developers are already operating in a cloud based environment and what is needed is a simple set of tools and making a set of simplifing assumptions for addressing the above use cases, especially if you already have containerized builds, and tests.

 # The name duat

 Duat is the name given by the egyptians to the underworld.
 As the sun set each day and travelled through the underworld being regenerated it would cast light on to the souls nearby bringing them to life for a period of time as it passed by.
 While passing through the duat I hope these tools shine some light on your travels.

+# Motivating use-cases

+A user of duat wishes to develop and build software producing distinct tagged docker images for every build and, clean up built docker images of previous development versions as development progresses.

+A user wishes to deliver software packaged using docker images to an AWS ECR image repository.

+A user wishes to deploy containerized software into an Istio, or other k8s based service mesh.

+Many existing cloud based platforms exist today to address requirements such as the above.
+This has led to divided islands of functionality, such as Travis, that require integration with each other so that credentials and other artifacts required by workflow automation is shared between these platform.
+Costly and fragile integration falls to the developer and users which is time consuming and complex.  duat builds upon the observation that many developers are already operating in a cloud based environment and what is needed is a simple set of tools, if a set of simplifing assumptions is made for addressing the above use cases, especially if you already have containerized builds, and tests.

 # Conventions assumptions